lemberg/obd2-swift-lib/README.md

 ```
 Method `connect` will return your response with an error if something went wrong and you can simply handle it, for example, show a message with reconnecting opportunity.

-If all goes okay, now you have a connection! :]
+If all goes okay, now you have a connection! :sunglasses:

 #### And what about getting metrics?

-There are a several ways to get data from vehicle subsystems.
-First of them is to use requests.
+There are a semple way to get data from vehicle subsystems - to use requests.
 You can send it using `request(_:)` method of `OBD2 ` object.
 Use `struct Command` for choosing what you want to request.

 ```swift
       obd.request(command: Command.Mode09.vin) { (descriptor) in